cifulton/soulnot4sale/site/content/_index.md

 ---
 title: Soul Not 4 Sale
-subtitle: This is where a tagline can go or this can be deleted.
+subtitle: This is the tagline
 image: /img/banner_img.jpg.png
 blurb:
   heading: Brief Description